pyrotek45/avon/tutorial/TUTORIAL.md

 - `--force` overrides this safety check (destructive).
 - `--backup` allows overwriting but preserves the old file as `filename.bak` (safe).
 - `--root` ensures you don't accidentally write to system directories (required for safety).
-- If any error occurs during deployment preparation, **zero files are written** (atomic deployment).
+- If any error occurs during deployment preparation or validation, **zero files are written** (truly atomic deployment).
+All files are validated before any writes occur.

 ---